 Promotion: An upward movement by a current employee who transfers to another position that has a greater level of responsibility and a higher salary range.
 In determining the salary increase, the following factors are taken in to account: budget, market conditions, candidate’s credentials (skills, experience, performance, knowledge, and education) for the job, weighed against the minimum qualifications required and the relevant credentials of others in the same position.

 Quartile: A distribution divided into fourths.
 The first quartile corresponds to the 25th percentile, the second to the 50th percentile, the third to the 75th percentile, and the fourth to the 100th percentile.

-Reclassification: Upon HR review and approval, a change in the classification or evaluation of a job assignment as a result of a significant change in duties and responsibilities over a period of time.
+Reclassification: Upon HR review and approval, a change in an employee’s classification as a result of a significant change in duties and responsibilities.Typically occurs following the restructure of a department, changes in business need, or shifting job expectations over a period of time.

 Retroactive Pay: A delayed wage disbursement for work already performed, when it has been formally recognized by the institution that back wages are necessary to remediate an earlier nonpayment caused by an administrative error or operational oversight.

-Salary Policy: The desired position of an organization’s pay with respect to competitive wages at a certain point in time.
+Salary Policy: An organization’s stated desired position with respect to competitive wages at a certain point in time.